GrosSlava/gaml-c/Documentation/LanguageStandard/7-Modules/02-Module.md

 2. All unnamed modules interpreted as main
 3. Main module can't be imported
 4. [Entry point](../8-Main/01-Main.md) will be searched in main module
+5. Program can't have more than one main module(or 2 modules with the same name)